wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 <!-- AUTHOR joshis_tweets 2020-05-04T00:00:00Z -->

 In this tutorial, we will show you how to deploy and implement back-end components for authentication in mobile banking or fintech apps.
+The tutorial prioritizes integration with Spring Boot but integration with other technologies, such as JavaEE or .NET, is also possible.

 This tutorial has four parts: